LandRegistry-Attic/charges-conveyancer-frontend/README.md

-# Borrower Frontend
+# Conveyancer Frontend

-The Borrower Frontend provides a website for Borrower to view and sign their mortgage deeds online.
+The Conveyancer Frontend provides a website for Conveyancer to view and sign their mortgage deeds online.

 ## Testing